adityaprabhu16/generative-ai-research/RAGFarmAgent/README.md

 # INDOOR SMART FARMING AGENT

-Ever wondered, "what is the most recent temperature in the Coastal Greenhouse published by the sensor at any given time?"
-Well, now we can know!

 I'm developing the following agent for the recent Ottomator hackathon.
 I'll update everyone on the results very soon!

 Introduction: